How to Prepare for a Warehouse Inspection in 24 Hours

 Comprehensive Risk Assessment for Warehouse Safety

-In-store warehouses can be hazardous: they hold large volumes of varied everyday goods and have rapid turnover.
-Safety risk is multi‑criteria; assessing such dynamic places requires an accurate, simple method to use.
+In-store warehouses can be hazardous due to high volumes of varied goods and rapid turnover.
+Safety risk is multi-criteria and requires a simple, accurate method to assess.

 Optimizing in-store warehouse safety: A DEMATEL approach to comprehensive risk assessment, SV Esmaeili, 2025